There are several reasons why some job seekers can’t seem to get hired, no matter what...

 Don’t use a colorfully designed or modern resume because they don’t guarantee that you will stand out.
 It’s a lot easier if you focus on clearly presenting your work experience and skills that prove you’re capable for the job.

-The best approach is to keep the resume layout simple.
+The best approach is to keep the ats resume format simple.
 It should be easy for the reader to quickly find specific information.

 3. Having a Third Page on Your Resume

 Don’t make me scroll to the third page to find your previous experience...